 Ganciclovir is an antiviral eye gel which is used to treat eye infections caused by the herpes simplex virus.

 Many people become infected with the herpes simplex virus, often during childhood.
 Following the first (or primary) infection, the virus stays with you for life.
-It usually stays inactive in the root of a nerve in your face, although the virus may activate and multiply from time to time.
+The virus usually stays inactive in the root of a nerve in your face, although it may activate and multiply from time to time.
 In most people, the virus travels down a branch of the nerve to the mouth to cause a cold sore.
 In some people, however, the virus travels down a branch of the nerve to the eye.
 When this happens, it causes an episode of active eye infection.
 Ganciclovir is suitable for treating this type of eye infection in adults.